veyselharun/PBench/README.md

-# PBench: A Parallel, Real-Time Benchmark Suite
+# PBench

-PBench is a parallel, real-time benchmark suite esapecially developed to help WCET analysis studies.
+PBench is a parallel worst-case execution time (WCET) benchmark suite.
+Its main aim is to help WCET studies from multithreaded perspective.
 It is a collection of parallel programs which can be used to compare real-time platforms and WCET analysis tools.
-All programs in the benchmark suite are open source and licensed under the MIT license.
+All programs in the benchmark suite are open source.

 ## Citing PBench

-The paper of PBench can be accessed through the link below.
+The paper of PBench titled "PBench: A Parallel, Real-Time Benchmark Suite" can be accessed through the link below.

 https://www.acperpro.com/document/ISITES2018ID37